GAAMA: Graph Augmented Associative Memory for Agents: Results

-\textbf{Important distinction from RAG:} The ``Semantic'' baseline here is \emph{not} equivalent to the RAG baseline in Section~\ref{sec:main_results}.
-Semantic retrieval operates over GAAMA's constructed LTM---derived facts, reflections, and verbatim episodes---using KNN over their embeddings.
-The RAG baseline, by contrast, retrieves from raw conversation chunks without any LTM construction.
-Thus, the semantic baseline already benefits from GAAMA's three-step knowledge graph construction (which distills facts and reflections from raw conversations); this ablation isolates specifically whether PPR-based graph traversal provides additional value over semantic search on the same LTM.
+\textbf{Important:} The semantic baseline here already benefits from GAAMA's three-step LTM construction (facts, reflections, episodes); it is \emph{not} the flat RAG baseline.
+This ablation isolates specifically whether PPR provides additional value over semantic search on the same constructed LTM.

-\paragraph{Per-category comparison.} Table~\ref{tab:ablation_cat} shows the per-category breakdown.
-PPR=0.1 improves overall reward by +1.0~pp (78.0\% $\to$ 78.9\%), with the largest gain on single-hop questions (+1.6~pp) and temporal questions (+0.5~pp).
-Multi-hop and open-domain categories show negligible change.
+PPR=0.1 improves overall reward by +1.2~pp (77.8\% $\to$ 79.0\%), with the largest gain on temporal questions (+4.0~pp).
+Table~\ref{tab:heatmap} presents a per-conversation per-category heatmap of reward deltas.

-\paragraph{Per-sample comparison.} Table~\ref{tab:ablation_sample} shows per-conversation overall reward for both configurations.
-PPR=0.1 improves on 8 of 10 conversations, with the largest gains on conv-30 (+3.8~pp) and conv-26 (+2.1~pp).
-Only two conversations show slight degradation (conv-41: $-$0.3~pp, conv-47: $-$1.7~pp).

-\paragraph{Per-sample per-category heatmap.} Table~\ref{tab:heatmap} presents a heatmap of the reward delta (PPR=0.1 $-$ Semantic, in percentage points) across all conversations and categories.
-Green cells indicate PPR improvement; red cells indicate degradation.